racketlogger/ModernKiosk/README.md

 To exit, quit the browser.

 We will add more functionality later to further prevent access to the OS.
+See [the issues](https://github.com/racketlogger/ModernKiosk/issues)